 1. In a large bowl add shredded cabbage and carrots.

-2. in a small bowl whisk together Nancy’s Skinny Ranch Dressing or reduced-fat mayonnaise, sugar, and vinegar.
+2. in a small bowl whisk together the ranch dressing or reduced-fat mayonnaise, sugar, and vinegar.

 3. Refrigerate the cabbage, carrots and dressing until ready to serve.
 Do not toss together until ready to eat.